The Productsup family of products work together to help you improve product feed management, optimization and syndication.

 This is not just down to the wealth of statistics showing an ever-increasing amount of mobile traffic.
 Rather, research from Facebook shows that users find mobile advertisements clunky and not at all user-friendly.

 With that in mind, in 2016 Facebook released a fully mobile optimized ad format – Canvas.
 Canvas was a step in the right direction for Facebook in its efforts to create a seamless, interactive mobile shopping experience.
-Canvas ads are a mix of video, still images, text and call-to-actions buttons, that open to a full-screen interactive user experience.
+Canvas ads are a mix of video, still images, text and call-to-action buttons, that open to a full-screen interactive user experience.

 Facebook Collection is a new mobile advertising format from Facebook that is particularly relevant for ecommerce advertisers.
 According to Facebook, the aim is to ‘increase the likelihood of discovery and purchase by featuring a primary video or image above relevant product images’.